PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-09 17:55:14
+Last updated: 2024-04-09 17:55:51
-Random Quote: We are smart.
-And idiots are banging all the time.
-We can learn how to do it, too. - Fabiola Torres
+Random Quote: You'd have been the last lawyer I'd have gone to. - Walter White